Nevvman18/rs41-nfw/hw/README.md

 </p><br>

 As you can already know, it is a new STMicroelectronics [**STM32L412RBT6**](https://eu.mouser.com/datasheet/2/389/stm32l412c8-1851177.pdf) in a LQFP64 package. <br>
-Like the previous revision, many of the IOs containg RC (resistor-capacitor) low pass filters.
+Like the previous revision, many of the IOs have RC (resistor-capacitor) low pass filters.

 ## Frontend
 It is very similar to the previous version, please refer to the *radiosonde_hardware* repo.<br>

 For now, I didn't have time to reverse engineer it, apart from searching the pins for the SPST switches and pullup pins (available on the uC connection schematic above).<br>

 Only thing worth (for now) mentioning are the reference heating resistors on the cut-out part of the PCB.
 In my firmware, they are used to slightly heat up the board near it, which contains the 26MHz crystal.
-The fw contains some wild functions to control it, which is used to limit the radio losing PLL-lock at very low temperatures (this occured also on older boards, like [here](https://github.com/hexameron/RS41HUP?tab=readme-ov-file#warning:~:text=Some%20RS41s%20have,resetting%20the%20chip.) or [here](https://www.areg.org.au/archives/208844#:~:text=Payload%20Testing%20Results,and%209km%20altitude.)).
+The fw contains some wild functions to control it, which is used to limit the radio losing PLL-lock at very low temperatures (this also occured on older boards, like [here](https://github.com/hexameron/RS41HUP?tab=readme-ov-file#warning:~:text=Some%20RS41s%20have,resetting%20the%20chip.) or [here](https://www.areg.org.au/archives/208844#:~:text=Payload%20Testing%20Results,and%209km%20altitude.)).
 The PLL-lock loss happens mainly on the RTTY modulation using faster than 45 baud rates (lock-loss on Horus TX mode was not observed) when the Si4032 and the crystal cool down below 0°C. The heating logic is described in the operation manual, but worth mentioning is that you could try to improve the heat transfer by mounting to the resistors something heat-conductive (warning - it must not conduct electricity or it will cause a short circuit), like a small thin insulated elastic copper plate.

 ## GPS
 The GPS module in the new revision is the component that differs the most - this time it is a **uBlox M10050-KB** in a QFN28 package.
 The circuit around it seems like a standard implementation, with RF filters and probably an LNA chip, and standard coupling capacitors and RC low pass. <br>
-The bad thing is that only official document I could find about it was [this leaflet](https://content.u-blox.com/sites/default/files/UBX-M10050-KB_ProductSummary_UBX-20017986.pdf) which doesn't seem to be a complete datasheet. <br>
+The bad thing is that the only official document I could find about it was [this leaflet](https://content.u-blox.com/sites/default/files/UBX-M10050-KB_ProductSummary_UBX-20017986.pdf) which doesn't seem to be a complete datasheet. <br>
 Luckily, the circuit implementation isn't hard to understand, so the UART pins were obvious to find.
 They are located on the right side of the chip, with RC filters before plated holes to the other side of the PCB, connected to pin 16 of the GPS as RX and 17 as a GPX TX.
 This GPS UART interface is then connected to the `PB6` and `PB7` pins of the uC.

 ## Radio